riceissa/issarice.com/wiki/advice-for-young-people.md

   remember that insights become distilled and enter the "water supply" over time, so if they were one of the first people to start saying the now-cliche, you might actually want to _upgrade_ your opinion of them).
+- in general, you won't be able to rank people who are significantly above you -- they will all just seem super smart. see [hiring and judging character]() for more on this. but as you get smarter yourself, you can _come back_ to people who seemed super smart and see if now you can tell which ones are _really_ smart vs merely seemed-smart-to-my-younger-self.

 (see the [People section](#people) for my specific recommendations, so you can judge whether you think i know what i'm talking about)